July 19th, 2005

 This is the ultra-strong magnet powering the motor for the actuator arm.

 Here is a filter that cleans the air entering the drive.
 A drive isn't airtight, instead it allows the pressure to be equalized in the drive but the air coming into the drive has to be clean.

 Here is the vent hole on the exterior of the drive.

 Removing the platter motor is tricky - you have to give the spindle sticking out underneath the drive a tap using a hammer and a center punch.

 Here is the platter motor removed from the drive casing.

 Here is a closeup of the platter motor coils.

 Finally, here's a look at all the parts that go into a drive.

 Over the next few days I'll take some more closeups of some of the more interesting components so you can get a better look at how intricate they actually are.

 This entry was posted on Tuesday, July 19th, 2005 at 11:40 and is filed under Random Stuff ....
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.